A combinatorial description of topological complexity for finite spaces: Abstract

 \section{Abstract}

 This paper presents a combinatorial analog of topological complexity for finite spaces.
 We demonstrate that this coincides with the genuine topological complexity of the original finite space, and constitutes an upper bound for the topological complexity of its order complex.
+Furthermore, we examine the case of the iterated barycentric subdivision of finite spaces and the relation with the simplicial complexity for simiplicial complexes.